 What a year it’s been.
 As we approach the New Year, it’s time (finally!) to put 2020 and its many challenges in the rearview mirror and look at what lies in store for 2021.
 So, we’ve dusted off the old crystal ball and stared long and hard at it to bring to you this, our 2021 real estate market forecast for Eugene, Oregon.
-We’ve also crunched plenty of numbers, so don’t press the back button if that sounds a little too woo-woo.
+Needless to say, we’ve also crunched plenty of numbers.

 Most likely, you’re here because you’re thinking of entering the Eugene real estate market in the coming year or maybe further down the road.
 Timing is everything, and no matter what kind of investment we’re talking about, you’ll want to buy low and sell high if you possibly can.
 So what’s in store for home prices in Eugene next year and beyond?